-Therefore, the employment of an accurate BER analysis dispensing with the previous assumptions concerning the distribution of the interfering sources is desirable.
+Therefore, the employment of an exact BER analysis dispensing with the previous assumptions concerning the distribution of the interfering sources is desirable.
 In order to avoid the limited accuracy of the Gaussian approximation of the interference, the BER can be calculated in the transform domain.
-More specifically, two widely used transforms of the decision variable's Probability Density Function (PDF) are its Fourier and Laplace transforms, corresponding to the characteristic function (CF) and the moment generating function (MGF), respectively.
+More specifically, two widely used transforms of the decision variable's Probability Density Function (PDF) are its Fourier and Laplace transforms, corresponding to the Characteristic Function (CF) and the Moment Generating Function (MGF), respectively.
 The basic philosophy of exact BER calculation is that first the CF or MGF of the decision variable is derived, then the associated inverse transform is performed for calculating the BER, as detailed for example in [6].
 Since the decision variable can be exactly described by its CF or MGF, the BER can be accurately evaluated using numerical integration techniques.
-For this reason, CFand MGF-based methods have received considerable attention.
-The CF method was employed to study the BER performance of DS-CDMA using random sequences in both Rayleigh [6] and Nakagami-fading [7],[8] channels.
-The CF-method was also used to study the BER performance of MC-DS-CDMA with random sequence in Rayleigh channel [12].
+For this reason, CF- and MGF-based methods have received considerable attention.
 A saddle point integration-based MGF oriented approach was proposed for computing the error probability of DS-CDMA systems communicating over both Rician [9] and Nakagami-fading [10] channels.
-This approach has been applied for studying the performance of MC-DS-CDMA systems using deterministic spreading sequences [11].
+This approach has been also applied for studying the performance of MC-DS-CDMA systems using deterministic spreading sequences [11].
+The MGF-based method did not provide a closed-form expression of the ICI term.
+Recently, the CF method was employed to study the BER performance of DS-CDMA using random sequences in both Rayleigh [6] and Nakagami-fading [7],[8] channels.
 However, to the best of the authors' knowledge, the accurate BER analysis of asynchronous Nakagami-faded MC-DS-CDMA using random sequences is still an open problem.
 Hence in this paper, we will derive an accurate BER formula for Nakagami-faded MC-DS-CDMA in the context of asynchronous transmissions and random spreading sequences.
 Our analysis is based on the CF, and does not rely on any simplifying assumptions concerning the statistical behavior of the interference.
-A new closed-form expression, rather than an integral [11] is derived for the conditional CF of the intercarrier interference (ICI).
+A new closedform expression, rather than an integral [11] is derived for the conditional CF of the ICI.